Skills for Aspiring Support Workers

 Entry requirements

-You must be working at Entry-level 3 Literacy, or above.
+You must be working at Level 1 Literacy, or above.
 A reading and writing assessment will need to be completed to check if you are working at this level, before you are enrolled.